charmplusplus/charm/doc/debugger/manual.rst

 ~~~~~~~~~~~~~~~~~~~

 Without any code rewriting of the application, CharmDebug is capable of
-loading a raw area of memory and parse it with a given type name.
+loading a raw area of memory and parsing it with a given type name.
 The
-result (as shown in Figure :numref:`fig:inspect`, is a browseable tree.
+result (as shown in Figure :numref:`fig:inspect`, is a browsable tree.
 The initial type of a memory area is given by its virtual table pointer
-(Charm++ objects are virtual and therefore loadbable).
+(Charm++ objects are virtual and therefore loadable).
 In the case of
 memory slots not containing classes with virtual methods, no display
 will be possible.